-Students must attend attend the Bridge Welcome Reception Day on July 8, and then stay for the Loyola University orientation on July 9-10.
+Students must attend the Bridge Welcome Reception Day on July 6, and then stay for the campus wide Loyola University Chicago Orientation (LUCO) on July 7-8.
 After attending orientation, students must successfully complete the three-week summer program.
 The three-week summer program includes a full schedule, typically from 9 a.m. to 9 p.m., which includes a three-credit-hour college course, academic success seminars, study groups, service-learning opportunities, and social programming.
-All program students must also enroll in UNIV 101, the required First Year Seminar, UNIV 102, and UNIV 112, a strategies for learning course in the Fall Semester and UNIV 113, a leadership seminar, in the Spring Semester.
+All Bridge students must also enroll in UNIV 101, the required First Year Seminar, UNIV 102, and UNIV 112, a strategies for learning course in the Fall Semester and ELPS 125, a leadership seminar, in the Spring Semester.

 The Bridge to Loyola program is a full-year program that begins with a three-week summer session and continues through the first year with programs and seminar courses each semester.
 Students are encouraged to remain active with the program through their second year as mentors to the freshmen in the program.

 The summer component is a comprehensive program that includes a three-credit-hour academic course, which counts as credit toward graduation, College Success Strategies workshops, on- and off-campus programming, service-learning, small group activities, and opportunities to develop relationships with faculty and staff.
 These program components help students make the most of their education at Loyola University Chicago.
 Attendance and participation is mandatory.
 The summer program begins July 8, and concludes after the closing reception on the afternoon of Friday, July 31.